memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 The downside of **not** having all tools installed locally is that those tools can not be leveraged by your IDE of choice.
 E.g., when using `vscode` you won't be able to properly set up intellisense or any other helpers if you don't have any compiler installed.

 `vscode` allows you to run an instance of the editor within a so-called _development container_.
-This is also the reason why we chose the `mcr.microsoft.com/vscode/devcontainers/base` image as the base image: We can connect `vscode` within our builder container and therefore have all the tools available!
+This is also the reason why we chose the `mcr.microsoft.com/vscode/devcontainers/base` image as the base image: We can connect `vscode` within our builder container and therefore have all the tools installed in our _Docker_ image available!
+Notice, however, that this `vscode` instance does **not** match your local `vscode` installation.
+This `vscode` instance is created from scratch and works very similar to remote instances: E.g., you need to explicitly install all the extensions and provide all the settings that you have already set up in your local instance.
 Have a look at the [tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) for the exact steps or in case anything fails whilst following along this article.
 For now, I assume that you have `vscode` and the [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) extension installed.

-By creating the [`.devcontainer/devcontainer.json`](https://github.com/lmapii/cproject/blob/main/.devcontainer/devcontainer.json) file, we can tell `vscode` to use our newly built image for its development container, and we'll install some extensions in the container along the way:
+By creating the [`.devcontainer/devcontainer.json`](https://github.com/lmapii/cproject/blob/main/.devcontainer/devcontainer.json) file, we can tell `vscode` to use our newly built image for its development container.
+We're also installing three extensions within this `vscode` instance by using the `customizations.extensions` field in the `devcontainer.json` configuration file:

 ```json
 {